Data Science vs Software Engineering: Which One Offers Better Career Perks in 2023

-But, according to Linkedin, Data Science had moderate job growth of 650% since 2012.
-Yep, it is becoming popular like Software Development and may even surpass in the future.
+However, according to Linkedin, Data Science has seen a 650% increase in job growth since 2012.
+Yep, it is becoming popular like software development, and may even surpass it in the future.

 Who is a Software Engineer?